In-patient luxury rehab center in Thailand

 Drug tolerance is defined as the diminished response to a drug, alcohol, or other substance over the course of repeated or prolonged exposure.
 It is a physiological response to a drug that requires greater quantities to offer the same response.

-The higher the tolerance and dependence of a drug, the bigger the doses a person would need to use.
+The higher the tolerance and dependence of a drug, the bigger the doses a person needs to use.
 Otherwise, the body is incapable of achieving the same results as it did prior to developing tolerance.
 When dealing with any kind of substance tolerance, it’s important to consult a specialist.

 How common is drug tolerance?

-Drug tolerance is common among people who take the same drug for an extended period, Medical News Today explained.
+Drug tolerance is common among people who take the same drug for a prolonged duration, an article titled, “What to know about drug tolerance” updated in September 2023 from Medical News Today explained.
 The most abused substances are alcohol, marijuana, hallucinogens, inhalants, and prescription medicines like anxiety pills, stimulants, and pain pills such as opiates.

-According to the Ochsner Journal, drug tolerance has been increasing in recent years around the globe.
-This can make it difficult to find the right pain management strategy.
+According to a study by Vadivelu et al., published in the fall 2014 issue of the Ochsner Journal, drug tolerance has been increasing in recent years around the globe.
+This has made it difficult to find the right pain management strategy.

-Based on results from the 2020 National Survey on Drug Use and Health by SAMHSA, among 12-year-olds or older, 58.7% (162.5 million) used illicit drugs, alcohol, and tobacco in the last month.
+Based on results from the 2020 National Survey on Drug Use and Health published in October 2021 by the Substance Abuse and Mental Health Services Administration (SAMHSA), among 12-year-olds or older, 58.7% (162.5 million) used illicit drugs, alcohol, and tobacco in the last month.
 They often spend a great deal of time obtaining the substances, using them, and recovering from their effects.

 What causes drug tolerance?